JanaKhammash3/Sakancom-Project/README.md

+# Sakancom - Rental and Used Furniture Management System

+## Overview

 Sakankom is an app that facilitates housing reservations and furniture purchases.
 Users of the Sakancom application fall into three categories: Tenants who can see all flats and reserve one They can also create orders, remove them, see their